kiz13/kiz.note/roadmap-backend/relational-db/mysql.md

 Operand should contain 1 column error?
 [In my case, the problem was that I surrounded my columns' selection with parenthesis by mistake](https://stackoverflow.com/a/63780290/11844003)

 unique constraint - [`NULL` values can be repeated in a unique index.](https://stackoverflow.com/questions/18293543/can-i-conditionally-enforce-a-uniqueness-constraint)

+both `2022/1/2` and `2022-01-02` is valid to be inserted to a date type column, because [MySQL permits a “relaxed” format for values specified as strings, in which any punctuation character may be used as the delimiter between date parts or time parts.](http://dev.mysql.com/doc/refman/5.0/en/datetime.html)

 ## elder